 If you are using a natural turkey breast you will want to brine it before cooking it.
 If you are using a self-basting breast (like I did), no brining is required.
+Most frozen breasts are already brined, so read the package first.
 Either way you’ll enjoy this great smoked bone-in maple turkey breast for dinner.
 Or lunch.

 I smoked this turkey using my Weber Smokey Mountain Cooker but I did not put any water in the water pan so I could reach 350 F.